Sample node

 Sampling frame

 A sampling frame defines the potential source of cases to be included in a sample or study.
-In some cases, it may be feasible to identify every single member of a population and include any one of them in a sample--for example, when sampling items that come off a production line.
-More often, you will not be able to access every possible case.
-For example, you cannot be sure who will vote in an election until after the election has happened.
-In this case, you might use the electoral register as your sampling frame, even though some registered people won’t vote, and some people may vote despite not having been listed at the time you checked the register.
+Sometimes, it is feasible to identify every member of a population and include any one of them in a sample--for example, when sampling items that come off a production line.
+More often, you are not able to access every possible case.
+For example, you cannot be sure who will vote in an election until after the election happens.
+In this case, you could use the electoral register as your sampling frame even if some registered people won’t vote.
+And some people might vote despite not having been listed at the time you checked the register.
 Anybody not in the sampling frame has no prospect of being sampled.
 Whether your sampling frame is close enough in nature to the population you are trying to evaluate is a question that must be addressed for each real-life case.